YasiruAlahakoon/E2E-Web-UI-Automation---Demo-App/README.md

 3. **Parallel execution**: Run tests in parallel for faster feedback
 4. **Headless mode**: Use headless browser for CI/CD pipelines

-## Contributing

-### Contribution Guidelines

-We welcome contributions to improve the framework.
-Please follow these guidelines:

-1. **Fork the repository**
-2. **Create a feature branch**: `git checkout -b feature/your-feature-name`
-3. **Make your changes** with clear, commented code
-4. **Write tests** for new functionality
-5. **Update documentation** as needed
-6. **Run all tests** to ensure nothing breaks
-7. **Submit a pull request** with a clear description of changes

-### Code Standards

-- Follow PEP 8 style guidelines for Python code
-- Add docstrings to all classes and methods
-- Use type hints where appropriate
-- Keep line length under 100 characters
-- Write meaningful commit messages

 ### Testing Changes